testsecurityuser123/securitytest/user/pages/01.home/home.md

 ---
 title: Home
 header_background_img: michaelfangman-3-min.jpg
-about_title: 'Hello, I''m Michael Fangman.
+about_title: 'I''m Michael.
 I''m a design and user experience professional based in Minneapolis, MN.'
 about_description: 'I''m passionate about creating beautiful, usable digital products that balance business requirements with user''s needs.
 I aim to push boundaries in my work without sacrificing simplicity in its experience.
-I believe in acting with integrity, creating value, and continuous learning and exploration.
+I believe in acting with integrity, creating value, and staying open to new ideas and perspectives.
 I seek to work with a diverse team of individuals who make amazing digital products.'
 about_social:
     -
         url: 'mailto:hello@michaelfangman.com'